-Though system and network performance are kept improving on every latest Windows OS and Windows updates, still the following methods will be helpful to make Windows 7, 8.1 and Windows 10 network faster.
+Though the performance of the OS and network keep improving in every Windows updates, still the following methods will be helpful to make Windows 7, 8.1 and Windows 10 network faster.
 You might face network slowness issue on your Windows computer mostly when you try to access or make network communication (data transfer) with other older versions of Windows.
 Is Windows 10 network slow?
 This guide is going to help you a lot.

 Some of the below screenshots are taken from Windows 7 computer, but you can find similar ways and steps on your Windows 10 or 8.1 computers.
 I have combined a few special steps that can be used on Windows Vista if you are still using it.
 As said earlier, these steps will improve the network speed on the Local Area Network (LAN) to access (read and write) files.
-Not all steps will help in improving the Internet speed.
+Few steps will help in improving Internet speed.

 If your Windows 10 computer is not getting IP through cable network or Wi-Fi and saying ‘Limited connectivity’ issue, please refer this guide.
 It has solved the issue and that has been acknowledged by many users.